KDE/digikam-doc/setup_application/views_settings.rst

 Tree View Settings
 ------------------

 These settings allows to customize the tree views of the Left and Right Sidebar.

 The **Tree View icon size** option configures the size in pixels of the Tree View icons in digiKam's sidebars.
 Use large value for HiDPI screen.

+.. _treeview_font:

 The Tree View font option sets the font used to display text in Tree Views.

 The option Show a count of items in Tree Views will display the number of items inside a folder or assigned to a tag behind the album/tag name.
 The count shown depends on whether the subfolders/-tags are folded out or not and on the View --> Include Album Sub-Tree and the View --> Include Tag Sub-Tree settings in the main menu.

 .. figure:: images/setup_album_folderview.webp